neuro-elab/automatic-spike-detector/docs/source/documentation/index.rst

 that employs nonnegative matrix factorization (NMF) to automatically detect IEDs, an unsupervised machine-learning algorithm that produces a lower-dimensional approximation of the input.

+It is important to note, that the algorithm used by this package is optimized for and was solely tested on intracranial EEG (iEEG) recordings.
+Intracranial EEG is an invasive technique with implanted electrodes that is used for clinical monitoring, e.g. to identify the epileptogenic zone and prepare for epilepsy surgery.
+The primary characteristic of iEEG is that it provides high spatial and temporal resolution of the electrical activity in the brain, which makes it a valuable resource for neuroscientific research as well [9_].

 Nonnegative Matrix Factorization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^